-1. No more than 12 examinations or assessments can be programmed in a second cycle degree course.

-- 2. Foundation subjects, similar and integrative subjects, and subjects chosen by the student should be taken into consideration in the calculation of examinations or assessments.
+- 1. No more than 12 examinations or assessments can be programmed in a second cycle degree course. - 2.
+Foundation subjects, similar and integrative subjects, and subjects chosen by the student should be taken into consideration in the calculation of examinations or assessments.
 Examinations or final assessments related to these activities are considered in the count as corresponding to one unit (even if the credits give rise to more examinations or final evaluations).
-All other activities envisaged in the study plan are not included when calculating the maximum number of final examinations or assessments; the tests provided for such activities should not exceed 5 in number, including the final defence of the degree. - 3.
-Provision may be made for integrated examinations involving coordinated subjects, whose lecturers participate jointly in the overall evaluation of students; such assessment cannot, however, be divided into separate assessments for the individual subjects.
-In the event that the examination is integrated, each subject must be indicated in students' studyplans. - 4.
+All other activities envisaged in the study plan are not included when calculating the maximum number of final examinations or assessments; the tests provided for such activities should not exceed 5 in number, including the final defense of the degree.

+- 3. Provision may be made for integrated examinations involving coordinated subjects, whose lecturers participate jointly in the overall evaluation of students; such assessment cannot, however, be divided into separate assessments for the individual subjects.
+In the event that the examination is integrated, each subject must be indicated in students' study plans. - 4.
 Examinations may be written, oral or a combination of the two. - 5.
 Examinations involve an evaluation that must be expressed in a mark out of thirty and then entered in the appropriate register.
 Credits are considered acquired if the mark is equal to or greater than 18/30.
-In the case of a maximum score of 30/30, the examination commission may unanimously concede the awarding of a degree cum laude.
+In the case of a maximum score of 30/30, it's possible concede the awarding of a degree cum laude.
 Failure is not accompanied by a mark, and although it may be officially recorded in the register, for statistical purposes, it is not transcribed in students' record books nor does it appear in their academic transcripts. - 6.
-The re-sitting of an exam that has already been passed and registered is notallowed. - 7.
+The re-sitting of an exam that has already been passed and registered is not allowed. - 7.
 Students who fail an exam will be permitted to retake it on any of the subsequent exam dates. - 8.
 Some training activities (internships, Erasmus Traineeship programme etc.) do not entail an examination and/or a mark, but an evaluation of competency that is attained through an attestation of the actual carrying out of the planned activities. - 9.
-Examination commissions are appointed by the Head of the Department in accordance with the provisions of the University Regulations. - 10.
+This assessment and the official result statement will be issued by the professor in charge of the subject, or if absent by a substitute teacher of the same university or of the same scientific sector or of related scientific sector nominated by the Department Director.
+The professor in charge may work with a committee. - 10.
+Examination commissions are appointed by the Head of the Department in accordance with the provisions of the University Regulations. - 11.
 With regard to assessment procedures that call for written assignments, students must be familiar with and respect the rules adopted by the Department regarding plagiarism.